svc-bi-concepts/test-mkdocs/docs/dbt-deployment.md

 ![dbt Production Deploy Job](./assets/screenshots/dbtDoc/dbtDoc12.png)

-As we have not yet added a lot of .yml files, tests and other features, the documentation is not very detailed.
+Since we haven’t added many .yml files, tests, or other features yet, the documentation is not very detailed.
 But this will get richer as we add more features to our dbt project.

 ---